MoriyaBitton/Ex4_Stereo_Matching_and_DLT/README.md

 Using the estimated homography:

-- the source image is projected
+- The source image is projected
-- the image is warped into the destination plane
+- The image is warped into the destination plane
-- the result is blended using a mask
+- The result is blended using a mask

 This enables applications such as: